borntofrappe/borntofrappe/src/log/kit-specificities.md

 - the anchor link elements pointing toward the routes prefetch the information with `sveltekit:prefetch`

 The last point raised an interesting question: it is pointless to prefetch a prerendered page?
 I tested the feature with a smaller demo and it is seems that prefetching still works to save a few milliseconds of loading time.
-It took me a while since version 199 broke prefetching and the issue is outstanding at the time of writing.
+It took me a lot to find this out, and that's because I found out the prefetching feature has been broken ever since version 199.
+What a bummer.